Work and reversibility in quantum thermodynamics: Preliminaries

+where $F(\omega_{S}) = \tr[H_{S} \omega_{S}] - kT \,S(\omega_{S})$ is the Helmholtz free energy and the von Neumann entropy is defined as $S(\omega_S)=-\tr[\omega_S \log \omega_S]$.\footnote{All logarithms in this paper are base $e$.
+Furthermore, here and throughout, we take the convention that the operator logarithm is evaluated only on the support of its argument.} This entropy production is always non-negative under the action of thermal operations \cite{fernando2013}.
+In the absence of work extraction or expenditure, the change of energy in the system is equal to the negated change of energy in the bath

+where $Q$ denotes heat.
+This is due to energy conservation.
+In the limit of an infinite heat bath, we have that $ Q = \beta \delta S_B$ (the heat and the change of entropy of the bath are proportional).
+Thus, in that case, we can understand the quantity in \eqref{eq:entprod} as the sum of the change of entropy of the system and bath separately, which is always positive.

-How much work could we gain by transforming $\rho_S$ to $\sigma_S$ using a bath of temperature $T$?
-It is clear from the above, that this question can be answered by asking about the largest value of $W_{\rm gain}(\rho_S \rightarrow \sigma_S) = W$ that can be achieved by a thermodynamical operation belonging to the particular class in question, e.g. catalytic thermal operations, in the transition of Eq.~\eqref{eq:mapping}.
+How much work could we gain by transforming $\rho_S$ to $\sigma_S$ using such a bath?
+This question can be answered by asking about the largest value of $W_{\rm gain}(\rho_S \rightarrow \sigma_S) = W$ that can be achieved by a thermodynamical operation belonging to the particular class in question, e.g., thermal operations, in the transition made by the map in \eqref{eq:TOaction}.
 The standard second law tells us that this transformation is possible only if